 Favorite Sites and Books about all things Homesteading and Natural Living, in no particular order and updated often, please send any suggestions!

-Really interesting YT channel with regular posts about effective old remedies, harvesting, lost arts, fascinating stuff in general, Magical Hoof:
+Really interesting Bitchute channel with regular posts about effective old remedies, harvesting, lost arts, fascinating stuff in general, Magical Hoof:

 Really interesting early ‘American Heritage’ cooking, way before the age of the grocery store!

 A great permaculture channel if you like a quirky sense of humor as much as I do, Stefan Sobkoviak in Canada:

 Off-Grid with Doug & Stacy is a popular one on Youtube:

 Learn how to live and eat with the seasons at: https://www.growforagecookferment.com/start/

 We love their chickweed pesto and it inspired us to try all kinds of new varieties depending on what’s growing on.

 The first homesteading book I ever read, the original, the classic: